dydxprotocol/v4-chain/e2e-testing/README.md

 pnpm build && pnpm test
 ```

-#### Quickest way to reset the network without rebuilding from scratch
+#### Quickest way to reset the network/clear all Indexer data sources without rebuilding from scratch

 Go to Docker Desktop